vlvagerviwager/handy-git-commands/README.md

 ## Working with Gerrit

-I used these specific in the context of a Gerrit workflow, but they can be adapted.
+I used these specifically in the context of a Gerrit workflow, but they can be adapted.

 ### Amend a commit on Gerrit

 ```sh
 git checkout main # or the branch that the Gerrit commit was on
 git checkout -b amendChange # or any other temp name
 git fetch # get from Gerrit - Download > cherry pick > clipboard
 git cherry-pick pushedCommit # the branch that the change was committed to
 git rebase -i HEAD~2
 git push origin HEAD:refs/for/main
 ```